AtmaMani/flask-to-web/README.md

 Heroku relies on `requirements.txt` file for Python apps and this is run when the app is created.
 All cascading deps will be installed.

+## Local development
+Going forward, you need to create a local dev replica.
+You can do so by creating a new conda env, running `pip install -r requirements.txt`, once ready, run `heroku local web` which runs the env locally, but not with containers.

+You can push your changes to your remote.
+If you push to `heroku` remote, then the app gets updated and restarted